Fang-Ba/Fang-Ba.github.io/_pages/about.md

 Advanced Materials (2023)
 ------

-<B>Title: Embedding living cells with a mechanically reinforced and functionally programmable hydrogel fiber platform</B><br/>
+<B>Title: Embedding Living Cells with a Mechanically Reinforced and Functionally Programmable Hydrogel Fiber Platform</B><br/>

-In this work, we establishes a structure–property–function optimized living hydrogel fiber platform.
-In details, we reconstructs the genetic circuits of living bacteria to express chromoproteins and fluorescent proteins as two prototypes that enable the coloration of living fibers and sensing water pollutants by monitoring the amount of fluorescent protein expressed.
+In this work, we established a structure–property–function optimized living hydrogel fiber platform.
+In details, we reconstructed the genetic circuits of living bacteria to express chromoproteins and fluorescent proteins as two prototypes that enabled the coloration of living fibers and sensing water pollutants by monitoring the amount of fluorescent protein expressed.
 This work was published on <B><i>Advanced Materials</i></B> [Link](https://onlinelibrary.wiley.com/doi/full/10.1002/adma.202305583).

 <img src='/images/Adv Mater 2023.jpg' height="100%" width="100%">
 <br/>